pysys-test/pysys-test/docs/UserGuide.rst

 			# This is a convenient pattern for specifying the method or class
 			# constructor to call for each mode, and to get an exception if an
 			# invalid mode is specified
-			self.dbHelperFactory = {
+			dbHelperFactory = {
 				'MockDatabase': MockDB,
 				'MyDatabase2.0': lambda: self.startMyDatabase('2.0')
 			}[self.databaseMode]
 			...
-			self.db = self.dbHelperFactory() # call the supplied method to instantiate the database
+			# Call the supplied method to start/configure the database
+			self.db = dbHelperFactory()

 Finally, PySys provides a rich variety of ``pysys run`` arguments to control which modes your tests will run with.
 By default it will run every test in its